AppDaemon/appdaemon/API.md

 ```

 ## Presence
 Presence in Home Assistant is tracked using Device Trackers.
-The state of all device trackers can be found using the ```get_state()``` call, however appdaemon provides several convenience functions to make this easier.
+The state of all device trackers can be found using the ```get_state()``` call, however AppDaemon provides several convenience functions to make this easier.
 ### get_trackers()
 Return a list of all device trackers.
 This is designed to be iterated over.
 #### Synopsis